imoralescs/imoralescs.github.io/javascript.md

-Developed by Netscape in 1995 to create product and application that run in the browser, its is primarily client-side.
+Javascript was developed by Netscape in 1995 to create product and application that run in the browser, its is primarily client-side.
 To work with JavaScript, they are some term, you need to understand.

-## Parser

-Process the code as text and produce a structure in memory.

-## Syntax Parser

-Is a program that read all your Javascript code and determines what it does and if its grammar is valid.
-JavaScript Engine, is in you browser, and they read all you code and determines what is wrong.

 ## Script Tag

-The script tag is used for specifying JavaScript which should ran in a web page.
+Everything start with where we write the Javascript code to be execute.
+The script tag is used for specifying JavaScript which should run in a web page.
+A script tag can either include the JavaScript directly, or it can point to a URL where the script should be loaded from.
 Script tags are executed in the order they appear.

 ```html
 <script>